chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

-// this would allow searching by 'Deleting file: {FileContentId}'
+//This would allow searching by 'Deleting file: {FileContentId}'

 ```